1. Shaw Exhibit Building

 The Hoover House was originally constructed in 1835 and was located at the northwest intersection of Dodge and Glen Oaks Roads on a 125-acre farm, this house was owned by George Hoover from c.1854-1883.
 Hoover was a farmer and salesman and eventually started an insurance company known as Erie and Niagara Insurance Association.
 As was typical of many houses in Amherst, the original small structure was enlarged several times as the family grew and prospered.
 In addition to farming, Mr. Hoover successfully sold farm machinery from the office wing.
 This house is a fine example of Victorian vernacular Italianate architecture, with its bonneted windows, bracketing and porch details.
 The Hoover House is sponsored by Erie and Niagara Insurance Association.

 Built c.1840, this small plank house is typical of the first small structures often built by the earliest residents of Western New York.
 Unlike most other homes of this type, this structure was never enlarged with major additions.
 It was located near Dann and Smith Roads on property owned by the Lapp family and appears to have been rented by a relatively poor tenant farmer or farmhand.
-The house features an exhibit of 19th century building techniques.
+It has been interpreted to feature a 19th Century general store.

 This style house is more commonly found in New England.
 The house, originally located near New and Smith Roads in East Amherst, was built between 1840-1857 by Henry Bigelow, one of Amherst’s early residents, whose family prospered in Williamsville throughout the 19th century.
 By the 1860s, the Bigelow’s Ransom Creek Farm and this house had been inherited by a son, Harry Foster Bigelow, a noted horticulturist.
 The interior has been refurnished to reflect the possible occupation of the house by Bigelow’s farm manager and his family between 1860-65.